michelebergo/nina_mcp_server/README.md

-# Nina_advanced_api_mcp
-Interface for AI agents to use your astrophotography setup using N.I.N.A (Beta)
 # N.I.N.A Model Context Protocol Server for Advanced API Plugin v2 (MCP)

 A powerful interface for controlling N.I.N.A.
 (Nighttime Imaging 'N' Astronomy) software through its Advanced API [NINA Advanced API](https://github.com/christian-photo/ninaAPI) .
 This Model Context Protocol Server (MCP) enables AI agents to interact with NINA using tools, providing new way to interact with your setup.
 Usage with your own responsibility.